boostercloud/booster/docs/README.md

 #### Read models naming convention

-As it has been previously commented, but semantics plays an important role in designing a coherent system and your application should reflect your domain concepts.
-Altough you have freedom to choose your read model names, we strongly recommend you to name them using the name of the entity that they are projecting followed by `ReadModel` suffix.
+As it has been previously commented, semantics plays an important role in designing a coherent system and your application should reflect your domain concepts, we recommend to chooose a representative domain name and use the `ReadModel` suffix in your read models name.

-Despite you can place commands, and other Booster files, in any directory, we strongly recommend you to put them in `<project-root>/src/read-models`.
-Having all the commands in one place will help you to understand your application's capabilities at a glance.
+Despite you can place your read models in any directory, we strongly recommend you to put them in `<project-root>/src/read-models`.
+Having all the read models in one place will help you to understand your application's capabilities at a glance.

 ```text
 <project-root>